 This year's festival will again see reggae legends rub shoulders with upcoming artists /DJs from the UK and abroad with more than 50 acts performing across three stages.
 Both the Main Stage and the Jah Spirit Soundsystem Stage are under cover so the music carries without having to worry about the weather.

-The Wilkswood Roots Reggae Festival is a family-friendly festival and there is plenty to keep your little ragamuffins entertained including a dedicated kid's field and a wooded clearing featuring storytelling and music.
+Wilkswood Reggae is a family-friendly festival and there's plenty to keep your little ones entertained & involved, including a dedicated kid's zone and a wooded clearing featuring storytelling plus music.
 To encourage the whole family to come along, we offer reduced prices for children up to the age of 17 and under-3s are free!

-The festival takes place over three days at Wilkswood Farm in Langton Matravers and the ticket price includes full admission and camping for three nights.
-There is a glamping field with pre-pitched tents and campervans and caravans are welcome (for an additional fee).
+Organised by Hard Way Promotions, the festival takes place over four days at Wilkswood Farm in Langton Matravers and the ticket price includes full admission, camping for four nights and parking.
+There is a dedicated camping area for campervans and caravans and there is also a glamping area with pre-pitched tents (bookable via our partner New Forest Bell Tents).